adamzwakk/influx-home/README.md

 # Influx Home

 Just a bunch of scripts to insert data into a local InfluxDB instance for home monitoring.
-I've tried to make it modular/generic enough that anyone can
+I've tried to make it modular/generic enough that anyone can throw their vars/settings in, and away you go.

 Currently supports:
 - Nest (Home thermostat reading)